Microchip-MPLAB-Harmony/usb_apps_device/apps/hid_basic/readme.md

 - LED0 indicates USB Device Configuration Set Complete event (the USB device functionality has been activated by the USB Host).
 The LED is turned off when the Bus is suspended.
 - Press the switch SW0 to trigger communication from the USB Device to the USB Host.

+### <a name="config_22"></a> [Curiosity Pro PIC32CM LE00 Development Board](https://www.microchip.com/DevelopmentTools/ProductDetails/PartNO/TOBEADDED)

+- Use the USB micro-A/B "TARGET USB" connector (D200) to connect the USB Device to the USB Host PC.
+- LED0 indicates USB Device Configuration Set Complete event (the USB device functionality has been activated by the USB Host).
+- Press the switch SW0 to trigger communication from the USB Device to the USB Host.

 ### <a name="config_7"></a> [Curiosity PIC32MZ EF 2.0 Development Board](https://www.microchip.com/Developmenttools/ProductDetails/DM320209)

 - Use the USB micro-B port J201 to connect the USB Device to the USB Host PC.
 - LED1 indicates USB Device Configuration Set Complete event (the USB device functionality has been activated by the USB Host).
 The LED is turned off when the Bus is suspended.
 - Press the switch SW1 to trigger communication from the USB Device to the USB Host.

+### <a name="config_13"></a> [Curiosity PIC32MX470 Development Board](https://www.microchip.com/Developmenttools/ProductDetails/dm320103)

+- Use the USB micro-B port J12 to connect the USB Device to the USB Host PC.
+- LED1 indicates USB Device Configuration Set Complete event (the USB device functionality has been activated by the USB Host).
+- Press the switch S1 to trigger communication from the USB Device to the USB Host.

+### <a name="config_16"></a> [PIC32MZ Embedded Connectivity with FPU (EF) Starter Kit](https://www.microchip.com/Developmenttools/ProductDetails/DM320007)

+- Use the micro-A/B port J4 (which is located on the bottom side of the board) to connect the USB Device to the USB Host PC.
+- LED1 indicates USB Device Configuration Set Complete event (the USB device functionality has been activated by the USB Host).
+The LED is turned off when the Bus is suspended.
+- Press the switch SW1 to trigger communication from the USB Device to the USB Host.

+### <a name="config_20"></a> [PIC32MM USB Curiosity Development Board](https://www.microchip.com/en-us/development-tool/dm320107)

+- Use the micro-B USB connector USB2 on the board to connect the USB Device to the USB Host PC.
+- LED1 indicates USB Device Configuration Set Complete event (the USB device functionality has been activated by the USB Host).
+- Press the switch S1 to trigger communication from the USB Device to the USB Host.

 ### <a name="config_9"></a> [SAM9X60-EK Evaluation Board](https://www.microchip.com/developmenttools/ProductDetails/DT100126)